Dr. Alex Stone, DPT, CSCS

 • Decide where you want to apply the treatment and place the cupper (choose one of 3 cups included with the device).

-• Turn on the device using the On/Off toggle switch at the side (the device beeps when it’s ready).
+• Turn on the device using the On/Off toggle switch at the side (the device beeps when ready).

 • The side buttons activate vibrations (the wave icon) and heat (the fire icon).
-These too have 3 levels.
+These, too, have 3 levels.

 How Does the TheraCup Perform?

-Therabody promises three therapies in one device: suction, heat, and vibration.
-Let’s see how does it performs then.
+Therabody promises three therapies in one device:

-The Suction
+The Smart Cupped Suction

 You’re probably wondering, how well does this thing perform?
 To give a straight answer, we’d say it performs pretty well.
 Here’s how the suction works.

-There are 3 suction levels, as we just saw above.
-They are measured by strength as 30kPa, 40kPa, and 50kPa – or you can read them as 4.35psi (0.2 bar) to 7.54psi (0.5 bar).
+As we saw above, there are three suction levels.
+They are measured by strength as 30kPa, 40kPa, and 50kPa—or you can read them as 4.35psi (0.2 bar) to 7.54psi (0.5 bar).

 What’s with the numbers?
 Do they mean anything?